rschristopher/rschristopher.github.io/src/services.md

 No problem.
 We provide articles and references for you to do all of this yourself.
-We are passionate about the full stack of Bitcoin sovereignty (from ethos to code).
-And we are available to help should you need it.
+We are passionate about the full stack of Bitcoin sovereignty (from ethos to code) and are available to help.